drcscodes/drcs.codes/content/professional-python/slides/intro-python.md

     Hello, world! will be printed to the console on the next line.

-## Interpreting Python Programs

-What happens when we enter `python3 hello.py` at an operating system command shell prompt?

-1. `python3` tells the OS to load the Python interpreter into memory and run it. `python` is the name of an executable file on your hard disk which your OS can find because its directory is on the `PATH`
-2. We invoke `python` with a *command line argument*, which `python3` reads after it starts running
-3. Since the command line argument was the name of a file (`hello.py`), the `python3` loads the file and executes the Python code in it.

-A Python program, or script, is just a sequence of Python statements and expressions.

 ## The Python REPL

-Invoke the Python interactive shell by entering python at your command shell’s prompt without any arguments and type in the same line we put in hello.py:
+Invoke the Python interactive shell by entering `python3` at your command shell’s prompt without any arguments:

 ```sh
 $ python3